Composition Maps in Heegaard Floer Homology: Abstract

 \section{Abstract}

 We use results of Auroux \cite{Auroux2010} and Zemke \cite{Zemke2021} to prove that, in the morphism spaces formulation of Heegaard Floer homology given in \cite{Lipshitz_2011}, the opposite composition map agrees up to homotopy with the map on Heegaard Floer complexes induced by a pair-of-pants cobordism.
+As an application, we give an algorithm for computing arbitrary cobordism maps on hat Heegaard Floer homology.